WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 C.types[$ft] ~~ func [t1*] -> [t2*]
 ```

-This abbreviation will be formalized with an auxiliary function or other means in the spec.
+This abbreviation will be formalised with an auxiliary function or other means in the spec.

 - `cont.new <typeidx>`
   - Create a new continuation from a given typed funcref.